 In 1957, Sputnik heralded the dawn of the Space Age.
 Every hour and a half, amateur radio operators around the world could hear the relentless beeping of the Soviet satellite as it orbited overhead at 18,000 mph.

-Favourable demographics and consistent sizable gains in productivity continued to fuel prosperity in the 1960s throughout the industrialized world.
+Favourable demographics and consistent sizable gains in productivity continued to fuel prosperity into the sixties throughout the industrialized world.
 Between 1954 and 1967, Australia, Germany, Italy, Japan and Sweden suffered not a single year of recession.
 The transition to suburban living continued unabated.

 The new decade began with a bang in 1960 with the opening of the Playboy Club in Chicago, and U.S. FDA approval of the Combined Oral Contraceptive Pill.